-- Interaction between users and experts in quantum algorithms; - Education; - HPC/QC Integration; - Facilitate procurement of products and services from QC solution providers; - Create value through quantum and quantum-inspired use cases to drive quantum adoption in business; - Interconnect the quantum computers installed at European HPC centres using the EuroQCI network for distributed computing capabilities.
+- Grow the industrial community across Europe starting experiments with QC focussing on business advantage - Fund the development and evaluation of use cases by potential users to help enlarge the user base, specifically from industry. - Interaction between users and experts in quantum algorithms. - · Education. - HPC/QC Integration. - Facilitate procurement of products and services from QC solution providers. - Create value through quantum and quantum-inspired use cases to drive quantum adoption in business. - Interconnect the quantum computers installed at European HPC centres using the EuroQCI network for distributed computing capabilities.